TomJB1/my-website-jekyll/_posts/published/2024-12-01-How to not google it anymore.md

 ## Wikis
 - [Wikipedia](https://en.wikipedia.org) - yes it's not really a search engine but still an extremely useful source of information.
+- [HandWiki](https://handwiki.org) - similar to Wikipedia but it is just written by researchers (and people who have paid £10).
+They have a less strict article acceptance polity (it's easier to add pages) so there are more available on some subjects.
+Wikipedia is copied to it so your effectively searching both.
 I also recommend finding the wikis that are relevant to you - there are ones for nearly every topic and hobby!
 Here are some examples of Wikis for games that I play:
 - [Dwarf Fortress Wiki](https://dwarffortresswiki.org/)
 - [THE FINALS Community Wiki](https://www.thefinals.wiki/wiki/Main_Page)